CarlosLoboxyz/vimlatex/README.md

 # Before you start: #
-This project is far from complete, use it at your own risk, however, fell free to ask about something relating to the script and help improving it :)
+This project is not meant to be a replacement of already existence latex plugins for vim.
+The script is far from complete, use it at your own risk, however, fell free to ask about something relating to the script and help improving it :)

 ## Dependencies and use: ##
 __*To start using this script you must install the following packages in your system:*__